 Rare Books Cataloger / Reference Librarian

 Mary Person, Rare Books Cataloger and Reference Librarian, catalogs rare books and early manuscripts, making them accessible to the world.
 Mary also provides research support and expertise to researchers in our Historical & Special Collections (HSC).
 She specializes in early English legal works, execution broadsides, French customary law, and early printing and publishing in general.
 She is also an expert on HSC’s byzantine system of call numbers and shelving arrangements.
 Mary was a pastry chef for several years before she joined HLS Library in 1987.
 She holds a B.A. in History and Anthropology from Marlboro College, an M.L.S. from Simmons, and has also taken a number of courses at Rare Book School at Columbia and University of Virginia.
 Mary reads French, Spanish, and some Latin.
-Away from the Library, Mary is a passionate gardener and walker, and loves being outdoors no matter the weather.
-Her sweet black cat, Amina, is a part-time mouser with aspirations of catching squirrels.
+Away from the Library, Mary is a passionate gardener and walker, and loves being outdoors.

 Public Services & Visual Collections Administrator